niravassar/micronaut-rxjava2-tutorial/README.md

 This tutorial was created for developers who are interested in gaining a basic and fundamental understanding of RxJava 2.
 Micronaut is built with RxJava 2 and is designed to support reactive APIs and streams.
 These concepts were largely unfamiliar to me.
-Whenever I ran into it, I  ust fumbled through with the limited knowledge I had ... armed with some predefined concepts.
+Whenever I ran into it, I mainly fumbled through with the limited knowledge I had, only armed with some predefined concepts.
 In the cases where some piece of code made no sense at all, I would quickly google examples and hack my way through the syntax, not really taking the time to understand the underlying concepts.
 I realize this approach could only take me so far.
 Maybe other java developers have experienced the same situation.

-Fortunately I took a few days to buckle down and study Reactive and RxJava concepts form the ground up.
+What helped me is that I took a few days to buckle down and study Reactive and RxJava concepts form the ground up.
 This has given me a solid fundamental understanding of why and how reactive programming is used.
-I feel I have a good understanding and am not lost anymore.
-Granted it is still a long way from perfection and expertise.

 I used the following approach: